--THINK AHEAD--

-GLOBALISATION refers to the PROCESS by which the WORLD IS BECOMING ONE INTEGRATED MARKETPLACE.
+GLOBALISATION refers to the PROCESS by which the WORLD IS BECOMING ONE INTEGRATED AND INTERDEPENDENT MARKETPLACE.

 A MULTINATIONAL COMPANY (MNC) is a business organisation that PRODUCES IN MORE THAN ONE COUNTRY.
 The country that it originates from is referred to as the 'HOME COUNTRY' while the others that it operates in are called 'HOST COUNTRIES'.